JedsadaACP/AIEAT_Internship/User_Manual.md

 1. Open **AIEAT** from your desktop shortcut.
 2. In the **top-right corner**, click the **Profile** button.
 3. Select **Profile 2: Finance & Markets** from the dropdown.
-4. The dashboard will reload — you are now working entirely within the Finance profile.
+4. The dashboard will reload - you are now working entirely within the Finance profile.
 All scrapes, scores, and articles are stored separately for this profile.

 ---

 ### Step 2: Add News Sources

-> ⚠️ **Do this BEFORE running the scraper.** The scraper only visits sources you have added.
+> WARNING: **Do this BEFORE running the scraper.** The scraper only visits sources you have added.

 1. Click **User Config** in the left sidebar.
 2. Scroll to the **"News Sources"** section.